JarrettAllenYoung/Bank-Account-Program/README.md

 # Bank-Account-Program
 This was originally an assignment for a C prograaming class.
-I converted the assignment to JavaScript (no AI was used in this project).
+I converted the assignment to JavaScript.

+👉 **No AI was used in this project**